ghapereira/pychat-stock/README.md

 * Adding automated tests

 * Handling more complex errors: everything here is in respect of the "happy path".
-For instance, one such error is trying to create a user with a username that is already taken.
-Server will incur in an Error 500.